-Because compliance is such a critical function in real estate transactions, it’s a key reason why so many agents, teams and brokerages use our transaction management platform.
+Because compliance is such a critical function in real estate transactions, it’s a key reason why over 9,000 brokerages and teams choose our transaction management software.

 Here’s where dotloop’s Workflows can really help.

 Workflows are not a checklist of what admins are completing throughout the compliance process, but rather, a notification alerting admins to sets of documents that require their attention.